 Meatloaf Controversies and Considerations

-You'll find many fabulous recipes and tips on our "The Secrets to Perfectly Moist Meatloaf" page, but here are a few of the things cooks love to argue about when they discuss what's the "real" way to make this recipe:
+Here are a few of the things cooks love to argue about when they discuss what's the "real" way to make this recipe:

 - What makes the best filler?
 Some swear by the time-tested dry bread crumbs.
 Others use rice or barley.
 Many claim you can't beat the texture of fresh bread soaked in milk.
 Some radicals don’t use any cereal filler, but this is considered American culinary heresy and their recipes are NOT considered "real" meatloaf!